isaacharrisholt/deplio/README.md

 # Deplio

 Deplio is a toolbox of simple utils for serverless applications developed with love at [Pluto](https://stairpay.com).
-It's still being developed internally, and has not yet been deployed to a production environment, so it's not publicly accessible.
+It's still being developed internally, so public sign-ups are currently disabled.

+If you'd like to create an account, please contact [Isaac](mailto:isaac@withpluto.com) to discuss your use case.

 However, we're planning on making Deplio open-source anyway, so we figured we'd start now.